sssabet/Shot_Type_Classification/README.md

 # Shot_Type_Classification

 There are two models available, one _PyTorch implementation_ with 0.90 accuracy trained over 50 epochs, and one _Tensorflow implementation_ with 0.89 accuracy trainned over 12 epochs.
 The accuracies are based on the testset which were separated from the training set.
+Please don't use it for the commersial purposes as the dataset doesn't allow you to do that.

 **Model Input/Output**
+The trained models are in models folder.
+And you can test it using PyTorch_Model_Classifier.ipynb for PyTorch implementation and TF_Model_Classifier.ipynb for TensorFlow implementation.

-Models get an image or a frame of video as an input and classify it as one of the following classes:
+Both models get an image (or a frame of video) as an input and output the type of shots in one of these 5 categories:

 | Class                        | Description                                   |
 |------------------------------|-----------------------------------------------|